Recruitment Privacy Notice

 We take appropriate technical and organisational security measures to protect personal data from accidental or unlawful destruction, accidental loss and unauthorised access, destruction, misuse, modification or disclosure.

-We only keep your personal data for as long as it is necessary for the purposes for which it was collected, after which it will be destroyed.
+We only keep personal data for as long as it is necessary for the purposes for which it was collected, after which it will be destroyed.
 These purposes may include being able to demonstrate that that we have conducted the recruitment exercise in compliance with applicable laws.